 In v.
 41 of his description of the End Time Judgment, Matt.
 25:31-46, Jesus describes the cursed being ordered to depart "into everlasting fire".
 In v.
 46 of that text he describes the cursed as going "into everlasting punishment".
 These words, however, can mean two very different things, depending on the sense in which Jesus uses the word "everlasting".
 One possibility is that he uses everlasting in a temporally infinite sense in which it refers to things, such as God and His attributes (His power, wisdom, etc.), which will always exist.
 Another is that he uses everlasting in an absolutely final sense in which it refers to things, such as divinely decreed fates or appointed ends, that will never be changed or undone.
 In other words, Jesus may use the word "everlasting" to describe things that will go on or "last" forever, or he may use it to describe things that will endure or "stand" forever.
 Which of these senses of this word Jesus had in mind in Matt.
 25:31-46 could hardly be more important.
-This is because these senses correspond to interpretations everlasting punishment that determine whether the pain associated with this punishment will or will not eventually end and, consequently, whether the punishment as a whole is finite or infinite.
+This is because these senses correspond to interpretations or meanings of everlasting punishment that determine whether the pain associated with this punishment will or will not eventually end and, consequently, whether the punishment as a whole is finite or infinite.

 Although the answer to the question of whether the punishment mentioned in Matt.
 25:46 is finite or infinite may seem simple, it is not.
 One reason is that, even if it is assumed that the everlasting fire mentioned in Matt.
 25:41 will burn for an infinitely long time, it does not necessarily follow that this fire will do to human beings anything different from what any ordinary fire would: injure and kill them and reduce their bodies to ashes or "dust".
 The writer uses the word "necessarily" because it can be argued that the parallelism between everlasting fire (v.
 41) and everlasting punishment (v.
 46) suggests that God will enable persons sent into this fire to feel pain without ever being killed or destroyed.
 Plausible as this argument may seem, it is not consistent with the many KJV Bible texts that describe divinely decreed punishments.
 This is because such texts almost always couple words like punish and punishment with forms of words like destroy, devour, consume and perish, all of which are associated with processes that end when they have nothing left to act on.
 Examples of texts of this kind will be cited in the Notes that follow.